Super Bowl LVI: Go Bengals!

 Bengals tend to be very sweet and very affectionate cats.
 They tend to be extremely playful so if you’re looking for a cat that loves to play, this is a great breed.
 They can be full of cat antics, however, so be prepared to keep them entertained.
 And, of course, be prepared to laugh a lot when these silly cats create mischief.

 Clearly, Bengal cats can make great, friendly companions for the right home and the right humans.
-Before rushing out to get one of these cuties, you want to be sure that they’re going to be a good fit for your household.
-These aren’t a breed you want to casually adopt as they retain a lot of the characteristics of their wild ancestors.
+Before rushing out to get one of these cuties, think about if they’ll be a good fit for your household.
+Consider if you can:

 What Are Bengal Cats’ Behavioral Needs?